 Day 6: Coyhaique / Queulat

 Your adventure continues with an early morning transfer to a large Patagonian estancia, heading east while the first rays of the sun begin to appear in the horizon.
 On arrival, you will drive through the internal roads arriving at dawn to “Las Condoreras”.
-Once here, you will quietly walk along a small path towards a steep rock formation where a family of Andean condors spend the night.
-Condors need ascending air currents in order to glide and these originate as the first rays of morning sun heat the air.
+Once here, you will quietly walk along a small path toward a steep rock formation where a family of Andean condors spends the night.
+Condors need ascending air currents in order to glide and these originate as the first rays of the morning sun heat the air.
 You will watch as these majestic birds take flight and photograph them as they fly above.
 Your guide will explain how to differentiate them by sex and age and discuss their feeding and reproduction habits.

 Day 7: Queulat

 This morning, join your guide for a zodiac ride across the Queulat River for a hike within the lodge’s property to the “wild waterfall”.
-You will walk along the trail towards the heart of the coastal temperate rain forest, which exists in only five other areas of the world.
+You will walk along the trail toward the heart of the coastal temperate rainforest, which exists in only five other areas of the world.
 Of all the forests on earth, this one has the largest variety of trees.
 During the hike, you will cross a section of the forest where very large trees will remind you of pillars in a natural cathedral including the Arrayanes which grows straight up to 82 ft.
 You will be joined by the forest birds – Chucaos, Hued Hueds, hummingbirds, Rayaditos, and many other species, some of them endemic to Chile.
 The trail climbs up to 230 ft. high to the first viewpoint, then to 295 ft. high to the second viewpoint, to finally reach the highest viewpoint at 394 ft. high with a spectacular view to the fjord.
 The entire excursion is three hours roundtrip.
 If you feel like it, you can add an additional stretch of trail, which will take you to the beach by the fjord, adding an extra hour to the whole excursion.
 Return to the lodge with the afternoon at leisure.
 Posada Queulat – Cottage (B,L,D)